the-argus/audio-plugins-nix/README.md

 **extraPath is an additional, optionally out-of-store path, and will only take effect if you run** ``yabridgectl sync`` **after building your HM configuration.
 It is intended to point to a folder in your users wine prefix where you install plugins that cannot be packaged with nix.
 Another example might be /home/user/.wine/drive_c/Program Files/Steinberg.**

 # Bringing emulated VSTs into your DAW:
-Add the path previously specified in ``extraPath`` to your DAWs VST plugin search path, as well as ~/.vst3
+Add the path previously specified in ``extraPath`` to your DAWs VST plugin search path, as well as ~/.vst, or the directory you specified with programs.yabridge.vstDirectory.